Ellie Kehmeier and Elizabeth Drigotas

 IRS and US Treasury Department

-These update and clarify the existing ISO regulations to follow most of those proposed in June 2003, including interpretations introduced back in 1984.
-The new regulations are of greater concern to corporations than to individual optionholders and advisors (e.g., no changes to the basic tax structure or AMT treatment for ISOs).
-For option planning, the rules clarify certain advanced topics, such as the wash sale rule, stock swaps, and transfers to trusts and in divorce, and they confirm current interpretations and practices.
+The final IRS regulations on ISOs, last modified in 2004, clarified points that are of greater concern to ISO-granting companies than to individual optionholders and advisors (they did not affect the basic tax structure or the AMT treatment).
+However, for the purposes of ISO-related financial planning, the rules do clarify certain advanced topics, such as the wash sale rule, stock swaps, transfers to trusts, and transfers in divorce, and they confirm current interpretations and practices.
+A detailed discussion about the background of the final ISO regulations occurs in the text of the proposed regulations.

 Michael Frank